DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 ## Overview of Integrated Engines
 An **engine** is a system or technology that executes part of the data pipeline compiled by DataSQRL.

 Which engines DataSQRL compiles to is configured in the [package configuration](/docs/reference/sqrl/datasqrl-spec) which also defines the data pipeline architecture.
-See the [build documentation](../../build) for more details.

 DataSQRL supports 4 types of engines that play distinct roles in a data pipeline: stream engines, database engines, server engines, log engines, query engines.